heroku/semver.io/README.md

-# semver.heroku.com
+# semver.io

-semver.heroku.com is a plain-text webservice that resolves [semver ranges]([semver range](https://npmjs.org/doc/misc/semver.html#Ranges).
+semver.io is a plain-text webservice that resolves [semver ranges]([semver range](https://npmjs.org/doc/misc/semver.html#Ranges).
-It is currently only implemented for the Node.js binary, but is designed to support any software that follows the [rules](http://semver.org/).
+It is currently only implemented for Node.js, but is designed to support any software that follows the semver [rules](http://semver.org/).

-semver.heroku.com is used by the
+semver.io is used by the
 [Heroku Node.js buildpack](https://github.com/heroku/heroku-buildpack-nodejs)
 to resolve `engines.node` in package.json files.